MartynasZabulionis/Pong/README.md

 # Pong

+A 2 player's game.
 To start the game you have to press any button.

 ### First player's controls:
 	W - go up